jreisinger/docs/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md

 Backward compatibility.
 Go maintainers [intend](https://go.dev/doc/go1compat) that "programs written to the Go 1 specification will continue to compile and run correctly, unchanged, over the lifetime of that specification. ...
 The APIs [the standard library] may grow, acquiring new packages and features, but not in a way that breaks existing Go 1 code."
 It basically means that you don't need to worry that the programs you write will stop working and you will need to investigate what to do to bring them back to life.

 Future proof.
 I think Go has a future so it makes sense to invest into learning (or even mastering) it.
 Go was created and it's maintained by very experienced and skilled people, like Rob Pike (of Plan 9 and UTF-8 fame), [Ken](https://github.com/ken) Thompson (Unix, B, grep), Russ Cox.
 It's an open source language and it's used and supported by Google that's not likely to run out of money in the foreseeable future.
-Many other big companies companies, like Cloudflare or PayPal, are using Go internally.
-A lot of important open source software is written in Go, like Kubernetes or Terraform.
+Many other big companies, like Cloudflare or PayPal, are using Go internally.
+A lot of important open source software is written in Go, for example Kubernetes or Terraform.
 It has a first class support on all cloud providers and most of the Cloud Native Computing Foundation (CNCF) projects are written in Go.

 Typed, compiled.
 If you are (as I used to be) familiar only with dynamic scripting languages like Python or Perl, Go will help you to really understand what are the large-scale systems languages like.